IQSS/dataverse/doc/sphinx-guides/source/api/intro.rst

 Introduction
 ============

-The Dataverse software APIs allow users to accomplish many tasks such as...
+The Dataverse Software APIs allow users to accomplish many tasks such as...

 - creating datasets
 - uploading files